 • There is an applied lesson fee for each semester of private instruction.
-The fee for a one-hour lesson is
+The fee for a one-hour lesson is \$175.00, and the fee for a 30-minute lesson is \$95.00.
+The fee for

-\$175.00, and the fee for a 30-minute lesson is \$95.00.
-The fee for Class Piano or Class Voice is \$100.00.
-Payment is made at the time of registration.
-The applied lesson fee will not be refunded after the close of registration.
+Class Piano or Class Voice is \$100.00.
+The charge is accrued to the student's account at the time of registration.
+The applied lesson fee will not be refunded after the close of the add/drop period.

-- Missed lessons will be made up at the arrangement of the professor.
+- Students are offered a total of at least 13 lessons and a jury Missed lessons will be made up at the arrangement of the professor.
 A student missing 4 or more private lessons without being made up is subject to failure for the semester. - The student who enrolls in Private Voice must perform in a General Student Recital a minimum of twice per semester.
 The student enrolled in Private Piano and/or Private Organ must perform in a General Student Recital a minimum of once per semester.
-The student's professor, however, may require additional Recital Laboratory performances. - The student enrolled in an applied music course (voice, piano, or organ) is required to attend studio recitals as scheduled by the professor. - The student giving a recital will be charged a Recital Fee of \$50.00 when upon enrolling in MUSS4010 (Undergraduate Recital), MUSS6010 (Half Recital), or MUSS6020 (Double-Concentration Recital).
+The student's professor, however, may require additional Recital Laboratory performances. - The student enrolled in an applied music course (voice, piano, organ, or orchestral instruments) is required to attend studio recitals as scheduled by the professor. - The student giving a recital will be charged a Recital Fee of \$50.00 upon enrolling in MUSS4010 (Undergraduate Recital), MUSS6010 (Half Recital), or MUSS6020 (Double-Concentration Recital).